 We believe that Archbishop Holgate’s School is a very special place to be.
 Our last Ofsted inspection confirmed this view by saying that pastoral care was outstanding and we know that this reputation for knowing and caring for each student as an individual is what attracts many families to our school.
 We have a dedicated pastoral team working each day to support all students, this includes Form Tutors, Heads of Year, Pastoral Support Workers, an Assistant Head responsible for Pastoral Care, an Assistant Head responsible for School Community, a dedicated Safeguarding Officer and a Deputy Head responsible Care, Support and Administration.

 As an outstanding school we are fully committed to looking at additional innovative ways to care and support all our students.
-As part of this we are one of the few schools in the country to have a Pastoral Dog.
-Ripley joined the school in September 2014 and works alongside one of our Heads of Year supporting vulnerable learners in many ways including individual reading and behaviour support as well as bringing a positive sense of well-being to the entire school community.
+As part of this we were one of the first schools in the country to have a Pastoral Dog.
+Ripley joined the school in September 2014 and works alongside our SENDCo supporting vulnerable learners in many ways including individual reading and behaviour support as well as bringing a positive sense of wellbeing to the entire school community.

 “Teachers are very caring and you feel that they know your child well and that their welfare and learning are a priority.”

 We also pride ourselves on the strong relationships that all staff have with students, our behaviour system based on collective responsibility and mutual respect and underpinned by our belief in Forgiveness and a clean slate.
-Rewarding effort, manners and progress are essential and our rewards system includes letters home, merit certificates, end of term drawers, trips to Meadowhall and Flamingoland, as well as breakfast with the Headteacher for students in each year group.
+Rewarding effort, manners and progress are essential and our rewards system includes letters home, merit certificates, trips to Meadowhall, Flamingoland and Alton Towers, as well as breakfast with the Headteacher for students in each year group.